ncsa/xcat-tools/README.md

 || Install also touches `$HOME/.bashrc` and `$HOME/.bashrc.d` |

 # Usage
+## Postscripts
+Postscripts are installed into `/install/postscripts/custom`.

+Add these to the xCAT postscripts table using the path `custom/<SCRIPTNAME>` ...
+EXCEPT for those noted below

+EXCEPTION:
+For postscripts that have the same name as an xCAT-provided postscript, the original (file in `/install/postscripts`) will be moved aside (renamed with a timestamp suffix) and a symlink created that points to the custom copy (file in `/install/postscripts/custom`.)
+When specifying these scripts in the postscripts table, do NOT include the `custom/` path.
+Specify them as normal, using just the scriptname itself.
+(The original scripts expect to be found and run from `/install/postscripts` and expect to source and include other scripts from that directory.
+The symlink will allow xcat to find the script in the expected location.)

+# Admin Scripts
 ## tabdump / td
 Align tabdump output by column
 ```